China's Xi heralds 'unbreakable' friendship with Belarus, an ally of Russia

 Outlined in a Chinese Foreign Ministry policy paper on last week's anniversary of the Russia-Ukraine war, the plan also criticizes unilateral sanctions and calls for recognition of the "sovereignty, independence and territorial integrity of all countries."

+China maintains close ties to Russia and has never condemned its invasion of Ukraine.

-The United States has been dismissive of the plan, although the leaders of Ukraine and France responded more positively and said they wanted to discuss it with Xi.
+The United States has been dismissive of China's policy paper, although the leaders of Ukraine and France responded more positively and said they wanted to discuss it with Xi.

 Russian forces launched part of their offensive on Ukraine last year through Belarus.